Trump administration to seek direct talks with Taliban over peace deal: NYT

-NEW YORK, July 16 (APP):The Trump administration has told American envoys to seek direct talks with the Taliban to end the United States’ longest-ever war, in a major shift after years of the country’s diplomatic policy on the conflict, The New York Times reported on Monday.
+NEW YORK, Jul 16 (APP):The Trump administration has told American envoys to seek direct talks with the Taliban to end the United States’ longest-ever war, in a major shift after years of the country’s diplomatic policy on the conflict, The New York Times reported Monday.

+The change in White House stance rolls back a long-held position that any talks must be led and controlled by the Afghan government.

 The shift marks a significant concession to Taliban demands and comes amid frustration in the White House that Trump’s decision last year to ramp up the war has so far yielded few results.